(Welfare & Institutions Code § 781)

 - If for any reason, your petition is not granted or your application is rejected, the fees are not refundable.

 - Make Checks Payable to: Superior Court of California

 - Deliver payment in person or by mail to: 9605 Kiefer Boulevard, Sacramento CA 95827

 What if You Cannot Afford to Pay the Filing Fee?

-- You can obtain an Application for Waiver of Court Fees and Costs at the Juvenile Courthouse reception window located at: 9605 Kiefer Boulevard, Sacramento CA 95827.
+- You may obtain an Application for Waiver of Court Fees and Costs at the Juvenile Courthouse reception window located at: 9605 Kiefer Boulevard, Sacramento CA 95827.

-- If the filing fee is waived by the Court and your petition application is accepted, it will be forwarded to the Probation Department Record Seal Officer.
-The officer will conduct a background investigation.
+- If the filing fee is waived by the court, and your application is accepted, your application will be forwarded to the Probation Department Juvenile Record Seal Officer who will perform a background investigation.